rayme11/python-testing-bootcamp/README.md

 This bootcamp is for test engineers looking to master API/backend testing using Python, FastAPI, MongoDB, GraphQL, and modern CI/CD tooling — fully containerized via GitHub Codespaces.

-> 👨‍💻 Everything runs in GitHub Codespaces using Dev Containers.
+> 👨‍💻 All development is done inside GitHub Codespaces using Dev Containers.
 No local setup required.

 ---